-- 3. Where a relevant person has made a declaration of intent in accordance with Article 4 paragraph 4, but his or her status as non-UK domiciled individual has not been certified by the date specified in that paragraph, the Swiss paying agent shall not treat such a relevant person as a non-UK domiciled individual and shall accordingly levy the tax in accordance with paragraph 1 from the beginning of the relevant tax year.
-Contrary to paragraph 1, the applicable tax rates are: - a) interest income as defined in Article 25: 50%; - b) dividend income as defined in Article 26: 42.5%; - c) other income as defined in Article 27: 50%; - d) capital gains as defined in Article 28: 28%.
+- 3. Where a relevant person has made a declaration of intent in accordance with Article 4 paragraph 4, but his or her status as a non-UK domiciled individual has not been certified by the date specified in that paragraph, the Swiss paying agent shall not treat such a relevant person as a non-UK domiciled individual and shall accordingly levy the tax in accordance with paragraph 1 from the beginning of the relevant tax year.
+Contrary to paragraph 1, the applicable tax rates are: - a) interest income as defined in Article 25, unless a retention is levied, or disclosure is made, in accordance with the Agreement on the Taxation of Savings: 50%; - b) dividend income as defined in Article 26: 42.5%; - c) other income as defined in Article 27: 50%; - d) capital gains as defined in Article 28: 28%.